This picture got your attention, didn’t it?

 Immersion and private classes

-If you learn one word a day, in one year’s time you will speak 365 words.
-I know many expats who have been living in Costa Rica for many years and don’t speak 50 words of Spanish.
+You will speak 365 words in one year if you learn one word daily.
+Please try!
+I know many ex-pats who have lived in Costa Rica for years and don’t speak 50 words of Spanish.
 It is all about making an effort.
-No need to become fluent, but please try.
-If you make the move to Costa Rica and you want to adjust to your new country, you should also try to learn the language.
-Take some private Spanish classes or some immersion classes, at least learn the basics.
+No need to become fluent if you move here and want to adjust to your new home country; you should also try to learn the language.
+Take private Spanish or immersion classes; at least learn the basics.

 There are many language schools in Costa Rica and even more private teachers.
 Learning Spanish will help tremendously to get you going.
-A good friend who thought he would never learn went to Peru and lived with a Peruvian family for a month now speaks very good Spanish and the Ticos love him for it.
+A good friend who thought he would never learn went to Peru and lived with a Peruvian family for a month.
+Now he speaks very good Spanish, and the Ticos love him for it.

 Real Estate Spanish

-Practice your real estate Spanish with your GoDutch realtor.
-But before you have a go at it, first practice by using the Tico Times real estate dictionary that I published.
-It’s a great idea of learning basic Spanish and buy a house from us at the same time.
+Practice your real estate Spanish with your GoDutch realtor; they are all fluent.
+But before you go at it, practice using the Tico Times real estate dictionary I published.
+Learning basic Spanish and buying a house from us is a great idea; we’ll hold your hand through the process and way past it.

 Practice the language

-Shopping in Spanish is a good start.
-Look at the labels and purchase the locally made groceries; it is much cheaper than the North American products.
+Shopping in Spanish is also a good start.
+Look at the labels and purchase locally-made groceries; it is much cheaper than North American products.
 Imported products pay a lot of import taxes.
 You should also try to speak Spanish with your housekeeper.

-Don’t try to teach your housekeeper English, there is no reason she should learn.
+Don’t try to teach your housekeeper English; there is no reason she should learn.
 First, learn basic Spanish as best as you can and then practice.
-You are a guest in a Spanish-spoken country, so you should learn Spanish before moving to Costa Rica.
-Please do and I’m sure you’ll have a happy life.
+You are a guest in a Spanish-spoken country, so adapt.